search instagram arrow-down

 img_3313

-A Nubian woman painting a crocodile (screenshot from Inscriptions on the Rosewater) on the walls of her home.
+A Nubian woman painting a crocodile (still from Inscriptions on the Rosewater) on the walls of her home.
 Crocodiles, often associated with female fertility, are in some regions also believed to be inhabited by ancestral souls or malign spirits (source – Marian Wenzel, House Decoration in Nubia)

 img_4321

-Doorways seen in northern Sudan in 1980’s
+Doorways seen in northern Sudan in 1980s and below, Nubian door lock, near Dongola, early 1980s

 fullsizerender-407